 “Anaerobic digestion is our favoured means of treatment for food waste as it uses 100% of the waste processed; it creates green energy and a nutrient rich digestate that can be used in the agriculture industry as a fertilizer.

-“Our new vehicle is enabling companies, such as McDonalds, to take advantage of these more environmentally friendly methods to recycle waste, offering a one stop waste solution!”
+“Our vehicle is enabling companies, such as McDonalds, to take advantage of these more environmentally friendly methods to recycle waste, offering a one stop waste solution!”

-“The new service from Willshee’s provides our business with a system to separate out our food and general waste, which in turn is helping us to fulfil our business target of zero waste to landfill by 2020.
+“The service from Willshee’s provides our business with a system to separate out our food and general waste, which in turn is helping us to fulfil our business target of zero waste to landfill by 2020.